Illah

 Illah is a small town located on the bank of the River Niger, in Oshimili North Local Government Area of Delta State of Nigeria.
 It is situated on a table-land, some twenty-five kilometres north of Asaba, the State capital.
-Illah is one of the Ibo-speaking towns in Delta State, whose people belong to the Western Igbo Ethnic group who are often referred to as Anioma people or Delta Igbos.
+Illah is one of the Igbo-speaking towns in Delta State, whose people belong to the Igbo Ethnic group who are often referred to as Anioma people or Delta Igbos.